arrow

 3. Increased alcohol intake

 When the cat's away, the mice will play.
-For many of us, college is the first time we’re away from home and no longer have our every move being watched like a hawk by our well-meaning parents.
+For many of us, college is the first time we're away from home, and we no longer have our every move being watched like a hawk by our well-meaning parents.
 Parties and alcohol are no doubt a part of the college experience, but alcohol is a major contributor to weight gain in students.

 4. Regular social events

-Surviving the first year of college is in large part possible because of all the fun social events that are planned out.
+Surviving the first year of college is, in large part, possible because of all the fun social events that are planned out.
 Your calendars are full of orientation days, dorm room parties, club meetings and college events that all usually have one major pull - free food.
-Free food is music to any broke college kid’s ears, but the food at all these events is usually junk food and very often full of sugar.
-While you should definitely be going to these events, make sure you’re going to make friends and socialize, and not to get your next meal.
+Free food is music to any broke college kid's ears, but the food at all these events is usually junk food and very often full of sugar.
+While you should definitely be going to these events, make sure you're going to make friends and socialize, and not get your next meal.

 5. Unregulated food habits

-The freedom to be in charge of your own food can actually be very liberating.
+The freedom to be in charge of your food can actually be very liberating.
 Unfortunately, most of us tend to overdo it, failing to place any sort of restriction on what we eat, thus failing to meet the basic nutritional requirements required to maintain a healthy body weight.
-It also certainly doesn’t help that junk food is the cheapest and most readily available form of food.
+It also certainly doesn't help that junk food is the cheapest and most readily available form of food.

 What are the best ways to avoid the freshman 15?

 Counting calories, skipping meals, and fad diet trends are not the way to avoid the freshman 15.
 Weight gain and weight loss should both always be done in the healthiest way possible.
-Since the freshman 15 is often a product of a big lifestyle change, there are a lot of small changes you can incorporate into your daily routine that will help you avoid it, while still allowing you to live your college life as freely as possible.
+Since freshman 15 is often a product of a big lifestyle change, there are a lot of small changes you can incorporate into your daily routine that will help you avoid it while still allowing you to live your college life as freely as possible.

-1. Eat a heavy breakfast
+1. Eat a heavy breakfast.

 2. Exercise once a day

 Exercise doesn’t necessarily have to mean hitting the gym every morning.
-Walking to classes instead of taking the bus, or even joining your school’s dance club can give you a dose of added physical activity that your body needs to maintain a healthy body mass index.
-Exercise has also proven to be an incredible mood lifter, so if first year isn’t going exactly how you had planned, maybe some exercise can help you make the most of your university life.
+Walking to classes instead of taking the bus or even joining your school’s dance club can give you a dose of added physical activity that your body needs to maintain a healthy body mass index.
+Exercise has also proven to be an incredible mood lifter, so if the first year isn’t going exactly how you had planned, maybe some exercise can help you make the most of your university life.
 If you want to track your progress, there are a number of healthcare apps to help you see if you’re reaching your goal.

 3. Start cooking meals

-4. Don’t snack & study
+4. Don’t snack & study.

 A big cause of the freshman 15 is too much snacking.
 Snacking isn’t always bad, but when you snack while you watch TV or study for an exam, that can lead to an increase in your calorie intake that goes above the required limit.
 Instead of snacking while you study, take a 15-minute study break, eat a slightly more filling snack and then get back to work.
-You’ll have more energy to concentrate on your studies and you won’t be overeating.
+You’ll have more energy to concentrate on your studies, and you won’t be overeating.

 5. Everything in moderation